Quin-Darcy/Text-Crypter/README.md

 This program is written in Python 3.
 It uses the following libraries: sys, math, random.

+OPTIONAL: Once program is cloned, and permissions are changed to execute, create alias by including "alias crypter='./path/to/file/main.py"

 Example Usage:

 crypter [OPTION] [SOURCE FILE] [DESTINATION FILE]